datatovalue/datatovalue-tools/README.md

 # datatovalue-tools

+**`datatovalue-tools`** extend Google BigQuery to simplify common Analytics Engineering use-cases, which we encounter daily when working with clients at Data to Value.

-Data to Value Tools are BigQuery utility functions to support data profiling, debugging, root-cause analysis and automation activities in data transformation and management.
-They are developed and manitained by the Engineering Team at [Data to Value](https://datatovalue.com/) and are licensed under Apache 2.0.
+More specifically, the library comprises a set of utility functions to support data profiling, debugging, root-cause analysis and automation activities in data transformation and management.
+It is developed and manitained by the Engineering Team at [Data to Value](https://datatovalue.com/) and are licensed under Apache 2.0.
 If you are interested in making a contribution or suggestion, please contact `jim@datatovalue.com`.

 ## Functions
 The following sets of functions are deployed in the **datatovalue-tools** Google Cloud project, across all available regions.